Do Go On - 337 - The History of April Fools Day

 Great.

-The question is, on what day of the year might you hear someone say
+The question is, on what day of the year might you hear someone say,

-you couldn't fool your mother on the foolingest day of your life
+you couldn't fool your mother on the foolingest day of your life if you had an electrified fooling machine?

 Oh, Christmas Day.